Studio-Link-old/images/README.md

 ## Bootstrap

-If you're looking for the *one-liner* to install podlove studio connect...
+If you're looking for the *one-liner* to install...

 Using ``wget`` to install: